 Rural Development in Finland is managed on a decentralised basis by the main administrative regions of the country through two Rural Development Programmes (RDPs): Mainland and Åland.
 The RDPs are funded under the European Agricultural Fund for Rural Development (EAFRD) and national contributions.
 The RDPs set out priority approaches and actions to meet the needs of the specific geographical area they cover.

-Find relevant information on the four RDPs below;
+Find relevant information on the two RDPs below;

 Explore EAFRD-supported projects in Finland;

 Browse through the Local Action Groups (LAGs) in Finland.